 This project investigates the relationship between democracy and basic services using cross-sectional panel data from countries around the world.
 Unlike the current literature on the impact of democracies that focus on regime-type differences in health outcomes such as infant mortality and life expectancy, this study analyzes non-aggregate measures to understand the relationship.

-“External Threats, Gender, and Public Opinion” with Joonbum Bae. (revise and resubmit)
+“Motherhood and Public Opinion” with Joonbum Bae. (work in progress)

 The Politics of India’s Sanitation Struggle